 - Conducts Family Assessments or updates for prospective or verified families as assigned with written study presented for review within ten working days of last interview.

-- Participates in on call intake rotation and manages placement requests, as assigned.
+- Participates in on call tasks for assigned children and families and manages placement requests, as assigned.

 Must hold a valid driver’s license, have and maintain a risk-free driving record.
 Must be willing to undergo initial and periodic child abuse/neglect, criminal history, sexual offender, and childcare/elder care disqualification list screenings.
 As requested, must submit fingerprints for review by the state of your employment and Federal Bureau of Investigation (FBI).
 Must undergo a pre-employment drug screen and a pre-employment physical with the results showing no evidence of communicable disease.